Executive Committee

 Ex-Officio Member

-Director, Office of Community College & Workforce Development (CCWD)
+Director, Office of Community Colleges & Workforce Development (CCWD)

 Donna Lewelling serves as the Director of the Office of Community Colleges and Workforce Development (CCWD) for the Higher Education Coordinating Commission.
 In this role she directs the office forresponsible for coordination, leadership and resources to Oregon’s 17 locally-governed community colleges, adult basic skills providers, postsecondary career and technical education programs, and other partnerships to advance statewide goals.